heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph Question Answering (KGQA).md

 22. Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA (Arxiv 2023) [[Paper](https://arxiv.org/abs/2311.07850)]
 23. Check for updates LLM-Based SPARQL Generation with Selected Schema from Large Scale Knowledge Base (Springer Nature Singapore 2023)
 24. A Knowledge Graph Question Answering Approach to IoT Forensics (IoTDI 2023) [[Paper](https://dl.acm.org/doi/abs/10.1145/3576842.3589161?casa_token=_O6uKqKs570AAAAA:bVmxBOAUkArF_hFJzsozv7eLklDpIqEaPeiDJ9LhIBMoMVn2G0BqPf3JLjk69ZW0O9evR9pb_KFMMQ)]
+25. Don’t Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments (ACL 2023) [[Paper](https://arxiv.org/pdf/2212.09736.pdf)]
+> * Pangu consists of a symbolic agent and a neural LM working in a concerted fashion: The agent explores the environment to incrementally construct valid plans, and the LM evaluates the plausibility of the candidate plans to guide the search process.
+> * The evaluation is conducted on KBQA.

 ### 📊 Leaderboard and Benchmarks